daledavies/jump/README.md

 #### nofollow

-Use the `nofollow` option to specify if site links should include `rel="nofollow"`.
+Use the `nofollow` option to include `rel="nofollow"` on specific site links.

 ### Background Images

-To use your own background images just copy them to the `/assets/backgrounds/` directory.
+To use your own background images just copy them to the `/assets/backgrounds/` directory, Jump will pick up on them automatically.